anmelson/ActiveDirectory/README.md

 ![Moved Users](https://i.imgur.com/eAvfSDJl.png)

-### Nexy I needed to make a copy of Logon Banner GPO and rename it for the new group to enforce new permissions
+### Next I needed to make a copy of Logon Banner GPO and rename it for the new group to enforce new permissions

 ![Copy of Logon Banner](https://i.imgur.com/PloFzajl.png)